-3 Aluminum Cans
+Aluminum Cans 3

 The weight of aluminum cans consumed, the weight of cans recycled and the recycling rate have been increasing year by year (see Fig. III-6) as the rate of canned beer and the rate of aluminum cans for drinks other than beer have been increasing.
-About 59% of the amount of drink cans consumed in 2004 were aluminum cans.
 The recycling rate of aluminum cans has been improving due to:

-- [1] the spread of sorted collection,
+[1] the spread of sorted collection,

-- [2] the large number of users of recycled cans, and

-- [3] the ease of recycling aluminum cans.
+[2] the large number of users of recycled cans, and [3] the ease of recycling aluminum cans.

-In FY2004, the amount of aluminum cans recycled was

-261,000 tons and the recycling rate was 86.1%, with businesses being asked for their continuous cooperation and to conduce educational activities in order to achieve the 85% level set for by 2006 under the Guidelines for Waste Treatment and Recycling by Product Category.
-The weight of aluminum cans reused as materials was 161,000 tons in 2004 and the can-to-can rate was 61.7%.
+In FY2005, the amount of aluminum cans recycled was 276,000 tons and the recycling rate was 91.7%, with businesses being asked for their continuous cooperation and to conduce educational activities in order to achieve the 85% level set for by 2006 under the Guidelines for Waste Treatment and Recycling by Product Category.
+The weight of aluminum cans reused as materials was 158,000 tons in 2005 and the can-to-can rate was 57.3%.
 Aluminum cans are also reused for automobile engine blocks, motor housings, deoxidizers for iron-making and materials for pots and frying pans (see Fig. III-6 and III-7).